Adlik/zen_nas/README.md

 | ZenNet-0.1ms |        77.8%         |            77.922%            |
 | ZenNet-0.8ms |        83.0%         |            83.214%            |

-Note that the same results can be obtained with horovod, but we took more time to complete the training.
+Note that the same results can be obtained with Horovod, but we took more time to complete the training.
 So we recommend using apex for distributed training.

-Before the code was released, we reporduced the paper algorithm and serached model according to the paper's conditions.
+Before the code was released, we reproduced the paper algorithm and searched the model according to the paper's conditions.
 The following table shows the comparison results between the search model and the paper model.

 |             | paper accuracy | searched model accuracy |